 *Values are statistically significant (P<0.05) compared with control using one-way ANOVA followed by Dunnett’s

-5.6 Effect of flumazenil on anticonvulsant activity of ethanol extract of Pygeum africanum against picrotocin-induced seizures in mice
+5.6 Effect of flumazenil on anticonvulsant activity of ethanol extract of Pygeum africanum against picrotoxin-induced seizures in mice

-Administration of picrotocin induced myoclonic seizures in all mice in the negative control group.
+Administration of picrotoxin induced myoclonic seizures in all mice in the negative control group.
 PA at 150 mg/kg significantly (P < 0.05) increased seizure onset latency compared to the negative control.
-Diazepam (1 mg/kg) provided 80% protection against picrotocin-induced seizures.
+Diazepam (1 mg/kg) provided 80% protection against picrotoxin-induced seizures.
 When flumazenil, a benzodiazepine receptor antagonist administered, it significantly (P < 0.05) reduced the anticonvulsant activity of PA, suggesting PA’s action may involve benzodiazepine receptors.
 Similarly, flumazenil reduced the anticonvulsant effect of diazepam, changing its effect from complete seizure abolition to a significant (P < 0.05) but incomplete reduction in seizure activity.
 100% mortality was recorded in both the extract and standard drug (Table 7).

 Table 7: Effect of flumazenil on anticonvulsant effect of Pygeum africanum